SeqProFT: Sequence-only Protein Property Prediction with LoRA Finetuning: Methods

 \section{Methods}

-Fig~\ref{fig:arch}.A illustrates the workflow for predicting properties of protein sequences using a pretrained ESM-2 and LoRA weights.
+Figure~\ref{fig:arch}.A illustrates the workflow for predicting properties of protein sequences using a pretrained ESM-2 and LoRA weights.
 The frozen (blue) components are kept fixed during training, while the trainable components (yellow, like the LoRA weights) are adjustable.
 The ESM-2 model processes the input sequences and extracts features, which may include a contact map according to the downstream network.
 These features are passed along to a downstream head, which further processes them to generate task-specific predictions.

-\subsection{Protein Language Model ESM-2}
+\subsection{Protein Language Model ESM}

-ESM-2 is a large-scale transformer-based language model designed to predict protein structures directly from amino acid sequences(Fig~\ref{fig:arch}.B).
+ESM models are a series of PLMs designed for protein tasks.
+In this work, we evaluate ESM-2~\cite{lin2023esm2} and ESM-C~\cite{esmteam2024esmc}, where both share a similar model design.
+ESM-2 is a large-scale transformer-based language model designed to predict protein structures directly from amino acid sequences (Figure~\ref{fig:arch}.B).
 The core of the model is trained using a masked language modeling objective, where it predicts the identity of masked amino acids in protein sequences based on the surrounding context.
 ESM-2 scales from 8 million to 15 billion parameters.
-As the model's size increases, it captures more complicated patterns in protein sequences, which correspond to the underlying biological structures.
+As the model's size increases, it captures increasingly complex patterns in protein sequences, which correspond to their underlying biological structures.

 The contact head in ESM-2 plays a crucial role in predicting residue-residue contact maps, which are essential for understanding the protein's 3D structure.
 This component extracts structural information from the attention scores generated by the transformer layer, linking sequence patterns to the physical interactions between amino acids.
 Specifically, for a protein sequence $X=(x_1, x_2, ..., x_L)$ of length $L$, the attention mechanism generates attention score $C_{ij}\in \mathbb{R}^{1\times 1}$ that indicates the relevance of residue $x_j$ to residue $x_i$: